JasperAD11/JasperAD11/README.md

 ---

-### 💬 "Turning data into direction, and ideas into impact."
+### 💬 "Understanding how people and numbers shape each other.."